You may find boiled potatoes boring as a side dish🥔, but you love french fries🍟.

 *) In Korea, there is already a strong distinction between potatoes (gamja 감자) and sweet potatoes (goguma 고구마), as demonstrated in their respective names.

 **) Termed “curious” from the perspective of the author, who has grown up in Germany, a country famous for its consumption of potatoes.
 Based on personal background and experience, the depicted customs regarding potatoes in Korea seem unconventional and novel in the eyes of the author.
-There is, however, absolutely no intention to judge what the ‘proper way’ of enjoying potatoes is [doubtful whether such a rule existed anyways].
+There is, however, absolutely no intention to judge or define the “proper way” of enjoying potatoes.
+(It is doubtful whether such a thing can be determined at all.)